 Clean up everything, add a face, toes and of course the design you have in mind.
 In case the figure still looks somehow feminine you might want to check out the “Differences between male and female body” tutorial.

-Hopefully this step by step tutorial showed you and easy technique of drawing men that will give you the opportunity to create innovative and stylish menswear for your fashion collections.
+Hopefully, this step by step tutorial showed you an easy technique of drawing men that will give you the opportunity to create innovative and stylish menswear for your fashion collections.